-Unlike the other woods this copse is unnamed.
-At its western end is a horseshoe shaped hollow, opening to the west.
+At the western end of a small, unnamed copse, south of field 1, is a horseshoe-shaped hollow, opening to the west.
 This feature is c.11m across, and the scarp reaches 2m in height at its eastern arc.
 Immediately east of this is a linear hollow resembling a shallow, artificial valley.
 This is 8m wide across its floor and c.18m long.
 The scarps defining it are up to 1.8m in height.
 The feature is aligned roughly east-west, parallel to the copse's boundaries, and its eastern end is roughly squared off.
-The horseshoe shaped hollow resembles a small quarry or borrow pit.
+The horseshoe-shaped hollow resembles a small quarry or borrow pit.
 As no stone could be seen the latter interpretation seems most likely.
 The function of the linear hollow was not clear.
 It may be related to the borrow pit, but seemed rather regular to be merely the result of quarrying or digging for material.
-The material from these features could have been used in constructing level foundations for the drives.
+The material from these features could have been used in constructing level foundations for the rear drive.